Q: What's the difference between fostering & foster-to-adopt?

 *Fostering is sort of like pet-sitting.
 We provide supplies & cover necessary vetting of the animals as they are still under our rescue care but you provide a home for them to live in until they are adopted.

-Q: how does the adoption process work for animals abroad?
+Q: how does the adoption process work?

 We require an adoption application to be filled out, then we carry out a Phone interview + home/yard tour virtually, then a reference check, and finally, a legally-binding contract. we do not take rehoming an animal lightly and thus, must ensure they are not going to be rehomed again or experience any further trauma.